MetPX/sarracenia/docs/source/Explanation/overview.rst

 to file and web servers to drive workflows that transfer and transform data continuously in a real-time and mission-critical context.

-A main goal of the toolkit is to link together processes on the same or different computers so that they avoid having to poll (repeatedly query, list, and then filter) upstream resources.
-Sarracenia can be used to implement an initial upstream poll, and that still begets substantial efficiency because tasks beyond initial identification of the file to process can be driven by notifications, which are substantially cheaper (in i/o and processing.) than polling even local directories.
+A main goal of the toolkit is to link together processes so that they avoid having to poll (repeatedly query, list, and then filter) servers or directories.
+Sarracenia can also be used to implement an initial upstream poll, which is still win because tasks beyond initial identification of the file to process can be driven by notifications, which are substantially cheaper (in i/o and processing.) than polling even local directories.

 This management layer provides simple methods to get parallellism in file transfers, robustness